R\'enyi entropy of single-character CFTs on the torus: Review of computing torus correlators using Wro nskians

 Correlation functions in conformal field theories can be expressed as a sum over holomorphic conformal blocks, since the Hilbert space of a conformal field theory is arranged into separate Verma modules, labeled by their respective primary field, which is the highest weight state of the symmetry group of the CFT.
 The allowed conformal blocks correspond to the primaries generated by the fusion of the fields in the correlator and are therefore channel dependent.
 The holomorphicity of the blocks refers to both the holomorphicity in the locations of the fields and the moduli of the Riemann surface.

-Rational conformal field theories are CFTs in which there is a finite number of primary fields, so the correlators in such theories can be expressed as a finite sum over conformal blocks.
+Rational conformal field theories are CFTs which have a finite number of primary fields, so the correlators in such theories can be expressed as a finite sum over conformal blocks.
 The correlator must be independent of the channel used to compute it; therefore, the conformal blocks must be transformed into each other when changing the channel.
 This is known as crossing symmetry and is heavily exploited in the conformal bootstrap program of the classification of CFTs.

 Let us begin by briefly reviewing \cite{Mathur:1988rx}, which introduces the procedure we will use to compute conformal blocks of correlators in RCFTs, which does not require the knowledge of intricate details of the CFT such as the specific null vectors.
-Let us consider two--point functions of a primary field $\Phi(z,\bar z)$ and its conjugate $\overline\Phi(z,\bar z)$ on a torus with modular parameter $\tau$,
+Let us consider two-point functions of a primary field $\Phi(z,\bar z)$ and its conjugate $\overline\Phi(z,\bar z)$ on a torus with modular parameter $\tau$,

+where $d_i$ counts the number of primaries with the same conformal weight $h_i$, i.e., the degeneracy of the primary.
+One can readily adapt our methods to non-diagonal CFTs where $d_i$ is promoted to a matrix, but we will consider diagonal CFTs.

-Here are some properties of the conformal blocks $\mc F_i$. \begin{enumerate} \item The conformal blocks transform into each other under the periodicity conditions:
+Some properties of the conformal blocks $\mc F_i$ that will be useful in constructing a differential equation for them are listed below. \begin{enumerate} \item The conformal blocks transform into each other under the periodicity conditions:

-where $z=z_1-z_2$ due to translation invariance, and $M^{(1)}, M^{(\tau)}$ are constant matrices known as the monodromy matrices for each cycle respectively. \item It is possible to diagonalize $M^{(1)}$ by choosing an appropriate basis of conformal blocks.
+where $z=z_1-z_2$ due to translation invariance and $M^{(1)}, M^{(\tau)}$ are constant matrices known as the monodromy matrices for each cycle, respectively.

+\item It is possible to diagonalize $M^{(1)}$ by choosing an appropriate basis of conformal blocks.
 Then the eigenvalues turn out to be phases $e^{2\pi i (h_\beta - h_{\beta'})}$, with $h_\beta, h_{\beta'}$ being the conformal dimensions of the intermediate primaries in the channel: